scopatz/scipy_proceedings_2012/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 .. class:: abstract

     FLASH is a high-performance computing (HPC) multi-physics code which is used to perform astrophysical and high-energy density physics simulations.
     To run a FLASH simulation, the user must go through three basic steps: setup, build, and execution.
 Canonically, each of these tasks are independently handled by the user.
-    However, with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may now be performed in a fully reproducible way.
+However, with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may be performed in a fully reproducible way.
+The methods that flmake implements are widely applicable outside of the FLASH code.
+This paper aims to disseminate these methods and, more importantly, an example user interface for them.
-    To achieve such reproducibility a number of developments and abstractions were needed, some only enabled by Python.
-These methods are widely applicable outside of FLASH.
-    The process of writing flmake opens many questions to what precisely is meant by reproducibility in computational science.
-While posed here, many of these questions remain unanswered.

 .. class:: keywords